EsterDanielYtterbrink/phonecases/README.md

 - A spring boot application using postgresSQL.
 - Dependencies and building is done with Gradle.
 - Lombok is used to generate scaffolds as getters and setters.
-- Spring boot is used for dependency injection.
+- It uses Spring boot for dependency injection.
 - JPA annotations define the database structure.

 ## Architecture